-We have studied numerically the characteristics of the growth rates of instabilities of modified fast and slow magnetosonic waves, as well as fast and slow Alfvén waves, with parameters relevant to type II supernova explosion due to the core collapse of massive stars \cite{bethe1990supernova}.
-We observed that compared to Ref. \cite{chatterjee2023neutrino}, the instability growth rates of magnetosonic modes are enhanced due to coupling with the Alfvén waves caused by the Coriolis force.
-A novel feature appears for the slow magnetosonic mode when the magnetic field strength is relatively low.
-In this situation, instead of showing minimum growth rates near $\theta=0$ and $\theta=\pi$ (parallel and anti-parallel wave propagation, as in Ref. \cite{chatterjee2023neutrino}), the slow magnetosonic mode now exhibits maximum growth rates.
+We have numerically studied the growth rates of instabilities in modified fast and slow magnetosonic waves, as well as in fast and slow Alfvén waves, with parameters relevant to type II supernova explosions due to the core collapse of massive stars \cite{bethe1990supernova}.
+We observed that compared to Ref. \cite{chatterjee2023neutrino}, the instability growth rates of magnetosonic modes become enhanced due to coupling with the Alfvén waves caused by the Coriolis force.
+A novel feature appears in the slow magnetosonic mode at relatively low magnetic field strengths.
+In this situation, instead of showing minimum growth rates near $\theta=0$ and $\theta=\pi$ (parallel and antiparallel wave propagation, as in Ref. \cite{chatterjee2023neutrino}), the slow magnetosonic mode now exhibits maximum growth rates.
 Also, unlike Ref. \cite{chatterjee2023neutrino}, the growth rate for the slow magnetosonic mode decreases in the interval $0<\theta<\pi/2$, while it increases in $\pi/2<\theta<\pi$.
 On the other hand, when the magnetic field strength is relatively high, the features remain similar to Ref. \cite{chatterjee2023neutrino}.
-However, the growth rates are slightly enhanced for both fast and slow magnetosonic waves.
+However, the growth rates become slightly enhanced for both fast and slow magnetosonic waves.
 Further, a small increase in the plasma number density $n_0$ can significantly enhance the growth rate for the fast magnetosonic mode.
 This impact on the slow-mode growth rate is almost insignificant.
 In contrast, slightly decreasing the rotational angle $\lambda$ can significantly reduce the slow mode's growth rate, with little effect on the fast mode.